Associate Dean for Research and Faculty Development

 Believing that diversity, equity, and inclusion contribute to excellence in the workplace and to the quality of the University's academic environment, Georgia Southern University is committed to recruiting and retaining diverse faculty and staff to support, promote, and serve a diverse student body and promote Inclusive Excellence.
 Candidates from historically underrepresented groups, whose work furthers the institution's Inclusive Excellence goals and who bring to campus varied life experiences, perspectives, and backgrounds are especially encouraged to apply.

 Position Description.
-Reporting to the Dean of the AEPCEC, the Associate Dean for Research and Faculty Development provides leadership, vision and oversight for the College's research, scholarly efforts and multidisciplinary research initiatives.
-The Associate Dean for Research and Faculty Development is also responsible for advancing a culture of academic excellence in which faculty distinction in teaching, research and scholarship, and service is expected, identified, facilitated, and rewarded.
-The position is a fiscal year (12 month) tenure-track appointment, and the salary is competitive and commensurate with qualifications and experience.
+Reporting to the Dean, the Associate Dean for Research and Faculty Development provides leadership, vision, and oversight for the College's research, scholarly efforts, and multidisciplinary research initiatives.
+The Associate Dean is also responsible for advancing a culture of academic excellence in which faculty distinction in teaching, research and scholarship, and service is expected, identified, and rewarded.
+This position carries faculty rank at the associate or professorial level.
+The position is a fiscal year (12 month), tenured or tenure-track appointment, and the salary is competitive and commensurate with qualifications and experience.

 Specific Duties and Responsibilities: